LSTclock: sidereal time clock

 The LSTs are displayed as a list.
 The names and longitudes of the locations are shown on the left.
 Upon the first launch of the app, only one location, "Greenwich" at zero longitude, is registered in the location list.

 Location(s) can be added via the "New Location" sheet, as described below.
-The name and/or longitude of an existing location can be edited by tapping the row, via the "Edit Location" sheet.

 Buttons